0cjs/sedoc/git/submodule.md

 Submodules are not cloned by default when a repo is cloned and checked out; the `git clone --recursive` or `--recurse-submodule` options will clone and check out submodules as well.
-Since most people dont' do this by default, it's best to have the test script check that necessary submodules are present and either ask the user to `git submodule update --init` or do that itself.
+Since most people don't do this by default, it's best to have the test script check that necessary submodules are present and either ask the user to `git submodule update --init` or do that itself.

     check_submodules() {
         count=$(git submodule status --recursive | sed -n -e '/^[^ ]/p' | wc -l)